couchbase/cbft/docs/index.md

 * [Administrator's guide](admin-guide/overview.md)
 * [Links to more resources](links.md)

-# Getting help
+# Providing your feedback

 cbft is still in its infancy and under active development.

-If you need help, would like to contribute, or would like to talk about the cbft with like-minded folks, please have a look at the [Couchbase forums](https://forums.couchbase.com/) and the links to [more resources](links.md).
+If you need help, would like to contribute feedback, or would like to talk about the cbft with like-minded folks, please have a look at the [Couchbase forums](https://forums.couchbase.com/) and the links to [more resources](links.md).

-To report bugs or feature requests, please use the issue tracker at [github](https://github.com/couchbaselabs/cbft/issues).
+To report bugs or feature requests, please use the cbft issue tracker currently hosted at [github](https://github.com/couchbaselabs/cbft/issues).

 ---